openkruise/kruise/docs/astatefulset/README.md

   during the update.

   Note that currently, only container image update is supported for in-place update.
-Any other Pod spec update such as changing the command or container ENV will be refused by kube-apiserver.
+Any other Pod spec update such as changing the command or container ENV will be rejected by kube-apiserver.

   The API change is described below: